kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< /note >}}

-An `ExternalName` Service is a special case of Service that does not have selectors and uses DNS names instead.
+An `ExternalName` Service is a special case of Service that does not have selectors or any defined ports or endpoints, and uses DNS names instead.
 For more information, see the [ExternalName](#externalname) section.

 ### EndpointSlices